Reedwarn/bank-account-management-app/ReadMe.md

     A switch statement is employed to determine which action the user wants to perform (`deposit`, `withdraw`, or `checkBalance`).
 Depending on the selected action, it calls the corresponding method of the currentAccount object (an instance of the `BankAccount` class) and updates the `resultMessage` element with the outcome of the action or any error messages.

 - **Try-Catch-Finally Statements:**
     The website uses try-catch blocks to handle errors gracefully.
-When a user inputs invalid data or attempts to withdraw more funds than available, the catch block captures the error and displays an informative an error message in the `resultMessage` element.
-The finally block ensures that necessary cleanup actions are performed regardless of the outcome.
+When a user inputs invalid data or attempts to withdraw more funds than available, the catch block captures the error and displays an informative error message in the `resultMessage` element.
+Below is the breakdown of how each type of error is caught and handled.
   - `Empty Account Name or Account Number:`
         - If the user does not provide an account name or account number, the code throws an error with the error message, `Account name and number are necessary to continue, kindly fill them in.`
   - `Account Not Found:`